kernelorg-mirror/linux_kernel_git_vbabka_linux/Documentation/core-api/symbol-namespaces.rst

 namespace cannot be imported.

 The macro takes a comma separated list of module names, allowing only those modules to access this symbol.
+The access is restricted to in-tree modules.
 Simple tail-globs are supported.

 For example::

   EXPORT_SYMBOL_GPL_FOR_MODULES(preempt_notifier_inc, "kvm,kvm-*")

-will limit usage of this symbol to modules whoes name matches the given patterns.
+will limit usage of this symbol to in-tree modules whoes name matches the given patterns.

 How to use Symbols exported in Namespaces